Manager Reads - Difficult Conversations: How to Discuss What Matters Most20 May 2018

 Next up on my path of boosting my managerial skills: Difficult Conversations: How to Discuss What Matters Most by Sheila Heen, Bruce Patton, and Douglas Stone.

 Who recommended the book?
-This book won the most recent round of popular voting by members of the Twitch Book Guild.
-This guild is similar to the Twitch Manager Book Club but the books we read cover a wider latitudes of topics and aren’t strictly focused on management or people skills.
+This book won the most recent round of popular voting by members of the Twitch Book Club.
+This guild is similar to the Twitch Leadership Book Club but the books covered in the Book Club cover wider latitudes of topics and aren’t strictly focused on management, leadership, or people skills.

 Judge the book by its cover, font, page quality?
 The cover here does not get a great rating.
 There are a lot of colors clashing all over the cover: purple, red, plated gold, orange, and white.
 The white text on the shiny plated gold is definitely the worst offender here.
 The paper inside the book is pretty thin so it was common for highlighter ink to bleed over to the other side.
 Even worse, there was some printing issues which caused pages to be printed slanted and closer to the top of the page than I believe was originally intended.
 The font was okay.
 For Difficult Conversations, it’s a great thing I only judge a book by its cover for entertainment value.